Artificial Intelligence for Academic Writing

 🔹 How can we make the review process of scientific texts more objective?
 Can papers be evaluated based on quantified factors of writing quality?

-Our R+D+i in AI for Science
+Our R+D+i in AI for Academic Writing

 We seek to comprehensively aid researchers during the entire writing process.
 This goal will be achieved through our applied research, development, and innovation (R+D+i), merging the latest technological advances with established writing guidelines.
 Our R+D+i is manifested in WriteWise, a unique software that will modernize scientific writing by reducing the time and effort required by researchers when writing and by journals/academic publishers when reviewing manuscript submissions.